 There is excitement, anticipation, hope and pleasure.
 But what lies not too far away, on the opposite side of the coin is fear, anxiety, disappointment, sadness, confusion and muddle.

-In ancient Egyptian mythology, the God Nun created earth from the surrounding chaos of the sea.
-And in a traditional African creation story, the God Bumba vomited up the sun after enduring stomach ache.
+In ancient Egyptian mythology, God Nun created earth from the surrounding chaos of the sea.
+And in a traditional African creation story, the God Bumba vomited up the sun after putting up with stomach ache.
 It would seem a place of darkness, despair and disorder can also be a force for growth and life.

 Your First Counselling Session